Competition and Diversity in Generative AI: Additional Details and Figures for

 \subsection{Experimental details for \Cref{sec:as-validation}}

-For computational reasons, we take 10 of the 25 instances in \Cref{tab:instances}.
-In addition to the prompt in \Cref{fig:answer-prompt}, we add 10 more prompts.
-5 of them are generated by asking 5 different chatbots (Claude 3.7 Sonnet, ChatGPT-4o, DeepSeek-V3, Gemini-Flash-2.5, and Grok 3) to modify the prompt in \Cref{fig:answer-prompt} to change both the instructions and the two in-context examples.
+In addition to the prompt in \Cref{tab:default-prompt}, we add 10 more prompts.
+5 of them are generated by asking 5 different chatbots (Claude 3.7 Sonnet, ChatGPT-4o, DeepSeek-V3, Gemini-Flash-2.5, and Grok 3) to modify the prompt in \Cref{tab:default-prompt} to change both the instructions and the two in-context examples.
 The remaining 5 are generated by asking each of these chatbots to generate its own prompt from scratch.
 For each of our 6 LLMs, we choose 3 temperatures, evenly spaced between 0 and $\tau_{\max}$ shown in \Cref{tab:models}.
 Combining our 3 temperatures per model with our 11 prompt variants yields $\Theta_I$, where $|\Theta_I| = 33$.

 Let $\mc T$ be our set of LLMs.
 For each $T \in \mc T$ and $\theta \in \Theta_I$, we sample 50 completions from $\bpn{T}{\theta}$.
 We take the union of all of these completions to produce a set of plausible answers.
 Due to the high computational cost involved, we only retain valid answers (as judged by \qwen) that were sampled at least 10 times across the $50 \times 6 \times 33 = 9900$ total responses per instance $I$.
 This yields a set of possible responses $\mc R_I$, which contains on the order of tens of valid responses for each instance.